 This involves a combination of graduate core courses in chemical engineering and applied mathematics, advanced science and engineering electives, and independent (thesis) research conducted with the guidance and mentorship of a chemical engineering faculty member.
-(A non-thesis option is also available for the M.Ch.E. degree)
+(A non-thesis option is also available for the M.Ch.E. degree).

 The Chemical Engineering Department is housed in the newly renovated and expanded Allan P. Colburn Laboratory, a memorial to one of the pioneers in chemical engineering who established the department.
 The laboratory houses the Center for Catalytic Science and Technology, which is equipped with the modern tools of catalysis and surface science, and the Center for Molecular and Engineering Thermodynamics, whose personnel study a range of thermodynamic problems.
-Other laboratory facilities are for research in polymer engineering, thermodynamics, fluid mechanics, biochemical and biomedical engineering, materials science, metallurgy, photovoltaic systems, mass transfer, and separation processes.
-The department benefits from close contacts with industrial colleagues in the Delaware Valley-New Jersey heartland of the chemical process industries.
+Other laboratory facilities are for research in polymer engineering, rheology, process control, fluid mechanics, biochemical and biomedical engineering, materials science, photovoltaic systems, mass transfer, and separation processes.
+The department's growing emphasis on Bioengineering is enhanced by the participation of a number of faculty and students in the Delaware Biotechnology Institute.
+The department also benefits from close contacts with industrial colleagues in the Delaware Valley-New Jersey heartland of the chemical process industries.
 An extensive program of visiting scholars brings distinguished engineering scientists from around the world to the campus for periods ranging from a few days to a year.

-Close contact, formal as well as informal, with colleagues in the chemical process and related industries is one of the distinguishing characteristics of the department.
+Close contact, formal as well as informal, with colleagues in a wide range of industries is one of the distinguishing characteristics of the department.
 Such contact, with corporate leaders as well as practicing engineers and scientists, helps to provide the student with an understanding of the milieu in which the engineer works.
 Lectures given by these visitors describe the unique opportunities that engineers have to contribute to the quality of life and also the restrictions that society, acting through industry and government, places on technology.